Choosing Patio Doors: Why Select Bifolds Over Sliding or French?

-One variety of patio door that’s garnered significant attention in recent years is the external bi-fold door.
+One variety of patio door that’s garnered significant attention in recent years is the external bifold door.
 These enormous concertina-style doors can be up to five metres wide, and they’re certain to make a visual impact wherever they’re employed.
-But what are their precise advantages relative to more traditional sliding and French doors?
+But what are their benefits compared to more traditional sliding and French doors?
 Let’s take a look.

 Sliding doors consist of two or three large glass panels, each of which moves in a straight line along a fixed plane.